dbushenko/clj-site/README.md

 `:layouts-dir` -- the directory with layouts (default -- "layouts")
 `:output-dir` --  the directory where to store the generated files (default -- "output")
 `:tags-layout` -- the default layout name for all tags (default -- "tags")
-`:post-layout` -- the default layout name for all posts (default -- "post")
+`:post-layout` -- the default layout name for all posts (default -- "post") `:rss-title` -- the title of the RSS channel `:rss-link` -- the linkt to the RSS channel `:rss-description` -- the description of the RSS channel

 Also you may add any tag name and specify layout name for each tag.

 The layouts dir contains clojure files in hiccup format.
 The posts dir contains files in the markdown format.

+The system also will generate a rss.xml file in the output directory containing 10 lates articles.

 ### Posts layout